atticusnari/atticusnari.github.io/_posts/2025-02-18-Portal-Randomized-Demo.md

 title: Portal Randomized Demo Released!
 date: 2025-02-18 12:00:00 -0500
 categories: [Mod Development, Portal Randomized]
-tags: [portal randomized, mod development]     # TAG names should always be lowercase
+tags: [portal randomized, mod development, memesrus_124]     # TAG names should always be lowercase
 description: The good ole Portal campaign as you know it but with a simple twist.
 Every chamber has a random effect applied to it, so every play through is different.
 Comes with 10 different random effects and 2 additional game modes!
 published: true # Make true when publishing
 media_subpath: '/assets/media/20250218'